hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 _WASM is a sandboxed execution environment.
 What do I and don't I have access to?_

-It all seems to come down to bindings.
+A lot of it comes down to bindings.
 As the name suggests, bindings _bind_ to external functionality.
 This isn't unique to rust and wasm.
 There are bindings to c++ libs, and javascript libraries, and more.
 Its just a way to interact with non-rust code inside of rust.

 As a basic example, in standard Rust we might use the `println` macro to print something to the terminal.